sodadata/docs/soda-cl/numeric-metrics.md

 <br />

-A more complex dynmaic threshold check includes two more optional mutable parts:
+A more complex dynamic threshold check includes two more optional mutable parts:

 | a calculation type (optional) `avg`, `min`, `max`|
 | a count (optional) |